FC Ros Bila Tserkva

 FC Ros Bila Tserkva is a Ukrainian amateur Association football club based in Bila Tserkva, Kyiv Oblast that was expelled from the professional league after the 2010–11 season.

 The club was formed in 1983.

 The club's best season was in the first year competing in independent Ukraine when they finished 4th in the Ukrainian First League Group A. Since then the club has been struggling and has had numerous name changes as they find sponsors to keep the club solvent and active.

-The FC Ros Bila Tserkva home ground was Trudovi Reserve.
+The FC Ros Bila Tserkva home ground was Trudovi Rezervy.

 Colours are white shirts, black shorts.